Lokacitron123/Next.js-Stripe-E-Commerce-/README.md

 ## Description

 This is an E-commerce application I have made as my exam project at Medieinstitutet, school of applied sciences.
-What I have created is a an application that utilizes Next.js app router with the "server action" feature.
+What I have created is a an application that utilizes Next.js app router with "server action" functionality, Prisma ORM , MongoDB, TailwindCSS and DaisyUI.

+Disclaimer: the UI is a work in progress.

 ## How to Run